Les bénéfices les plus importants de l’application de la nutrigénomique.

 This innovative approach gives interventions based on nutrigenomics a considerable advantage over pre-existing methods, in that the resulting nutritional recommendations will be in part adapted to the genetic and epigenetic background specific to each individual.
-In fact, studies show the interest in the concept of using genetic data in the development of personalized nutrition… Many people currently seem willing to follow specific nutritional advice if it is based on scientific evidence, for the purposes of health, general well-being or performance.
+In fact, studies show an interest in the concept of using genetic data in the development of personalized nutrition… Many people currently seem willing to follow specific nutritional advice if it is based on scientific evidence, for the purposes of health, general well-being or performance.
 Nutrigenomic studies should also shed light on the vagueness that currently reigns over nutritional advice and daily recommendations.

 Nutrigenomics could be a new weapon to treat some current health problems that mainstream nutritional science has been unable to tackle so far.
 Among these, the alarming progression of obesity in the world, or “pandesomy”, as well as the metabolic pathologies associated with it, such as diabetes, hypertension, and cardiovascular diseases.

 For example, the general improvement in health behaviour, achieved in recent years in Switzerland, has not prevented the progression of overweight and obesity in our country, which, according to a report by the Office Federal Statistics (FSO) published last October, reached 41% of the population in 2012.
 In particular, the proportion of obese people has almost doubled since 1992, mainly affecting 15–24-year-olds.

 It is currently considered that such a situation of energy imbalance is the result of a mismatch between our modern way of life, in particular the predominantly industrial diet and sedentary habits, and the “savings genome” inherited from our ancestors, optimized for millions of years to help build energy reserves in food insecure situations.

 Currently highlighted by numerous studies, the role, in this equation, of the bacterial world that we harbour (the microbiota) is of paramount importance.